 Teams will consist of no more than FIVE students (some exceptions will be made by instructor given class numbers).
 All members should be attending the same section.
-Please complete the team form on the last page of this outline and upload to designated folder on Avenue as a scanned PDF by Monday September 25th, 2023, 10:30 am.
+Please complete the team form on the last page of this outline and upload to designated folder on Avenue as a scanned PDF by Friday, January 26th at 10:30 am EST.

-- 60% of your mark in this course is based on teamwork so choose your fellow team members wisely. - To encourage equal contribution, peer evaluation will be used to assess each member's work - Teams are encouraged to set some ground rules and expectations early in the term and to have a short feedback session following the completion of each assignment so that individuals are made aware if their input is less than expected by their team. - An interim peer evaluation is to be submitted after interim presentations and a final peer evaluation to be submitted along with the completed Marketing Plan. - These two evaluations need only be completed if the distribution of grades is not equal.
+- 60% of your mark in this course is based on teamwork so choose your fellow team members wisely. - To encourage equal contribution, peer evaluation will be used to assess each member's work. - Teams are encouraged to set some ground rules and expectations early in the term and to have a short feedback session following the completion of each assignment so that individuals are made aware if their input is less than expected by their team. - An interim peer evaluation is to be submitted after interim presentations and a final peer evaluation to be submitted along with the completed Marketing Plan. - These two evaluations need only be completed if the distribution of grades is not equal.
 An email confirmation of the evaluation is to be sent by each team member using their McMaster University email account.
 (If you fail to do so, the professor will assign your evaluation marks as per his discretion based on information available to him). - Peer evaluations MUST be supported by documentation / emails that are evidence of the ongoing feedback given and expectations set for the defaulting team member(s) - Peer evaluation is a true reflection of each team members' contribution to group effort.
 Some members (i.e., those that contribute the most) may find that their overall grade will go up as a result of the evaluation.
 Note: High peer ratings can only add one grade point to your mark in the course.
 Others may find that their overall grade will go down note: the peer evaluation process can impact you negatively with no cap on the grades you can drop.

 Experience with teams has shown that most troubles arise because individuals do not respect the group process.
 The first team meeting should happen in the first two weeks.
 At this meeting, you might want to choose a coordinator who will facilitate the work.
 This is also a good time to set the parameters for teamwork such as: when and where the team will meet, attendance including punctuality, and preliminary assignment of tasks.
 You should also make a calendar of all "good" and "bad" times for the team (i.e., when team members have commitments to work, tests, major assignments, social commitments, holidays, etc.).
+The worst thing you can do is surprise your group with a long-standing commitment at the last minute.

-C. Hand-in Case (20%) - 'Tremco' Due Wednesday October 4^{th} 4:30 pm EST - Upload to Avenue Drop Box as a pdf document
+C. HAND-IN CASE (20%) - 'EAST HAMILTON MINIATURE GOLF' DUE THURSDAY FEBRUARY 15^{TH} 4:30 pm EST - Upload to Avenue Drop Box as a pdf document

 Your analysis should be no more than ten pages plus any appendices that you choose to include.
 Appendices consist of information that supports the body of your report but is too detailed or voluminous to include in the body.
-This is where any financial analysis or decision matrices should be housed.
+This is where any financial analysis, implementation plans, and/or decision matrices should be housed.
 Appendices must be referenced in the body of the report.
+Appendices not referenced in the body of the report will not be marked.
 Title page and table of contents are not included in ten-page limit.
 Structure as follows: